jaycoh/Custom-Iterator/README.md

 I chose to showcase this pattern with a small program describing a wine cellar (WineCellar.java) that contains wine bottles (of type WineBottle).

 I chose this because wine bottles are an integral part of a wine cellar, and when dealing with a program for a cellar it feels natural to go through all the bottles in the cellar.
 WineCellar contains a list of WineBottle in the field bottles.
 Notice that WineCellar implements Iterable<WineBottle>.
 It also contains the function iterator(), which returns bottles.iterator().
 This tells the program that WineCellar should use the iterator over bottles.

+ When the program asks to iterate through an instance of WineCellar, it utilizes the iterator returned by WineCellar.iterator().
+This iterator (since it is the iterator attached to the bottles field) iterates through the values found in bottles.

+The code to iterate through the bottles in a cellar is ran twice: once without utilizing the iterator design pattern, and once with the iterator design pattern.
+Notice that the first iteration (without the design pattern) requires certain details of WineCellar's implementation that the second iteration (with the DP) simply does not need.